tuminguyen/object_detection_SSD_MobileNet_V3/README.md

 ![demo-video2gif](demo.gif)

-The code has been tested on Ubuntu 20.04 and Raspberry Pi 4 2GB.
+The code has been tested on Ubuntu 20.04 and Raspberry Pi 4 2GB _(picamera might faster than opencv)_.

 ## Requirements
 - Python 3+